Munawwar/lithium-ui/README.md

 lithium-ui
 ==========

-A UI framework inspired by Ext's component architecture and Knockout's template syntax.
+A thin framework for building UI.
+Templating syntax inspired by KnockoutJS.

 ### Teaser
 Template